Master of Arts in Sociology

 *Applicants may submit unofficial transcripts for review by the admissions committee.
 However, under university policy, admission decisions are contingent upon receipt of official transcripts.

-Students will be admitted for the Fall and Spring semesters (no summer admissions).
-The application deadline for Spring enrollment is December 1st; the application deadline for Fall enrollment is August 1st.
+Students will be admitted for the Fall, Spring, and Summer semesters.
+The application deadline for Spring enrollment is December 1st; the application deadline for Summer enrollment is May 1; the application deadline for Fall enrollment is August 1st.

 Notes